-Modules are short, topical courses—generally between 5 and 25 clock hours in length.
+Modules are short, topical courses generally between five and 25 clock hours in length.
 In some programs, modules must be taken in successive order, where students must pass each successive module before starting the next.
-Competency-based means students must achieve the minimum score (80, 90, or 100%) to pass the module.
+Competency-based means students must achieve the minimum score (80, 90 or 100 percent) to pass the module.

 Industrial Trades instruction is instructor-facilitated instead of instructor-led.
-Each module contains a list of learning activities which may include reading technical manuals or text books, watching videos, completing online curricula, viewing presentations, completing written exercises, completing hands-on lab activities, and completing written or lab-based assessments.
+Each module contains a list of learning activities which may include reading technical manuals or textbooks, watching videos, completing online curricula, viewing presentations, completing written exercises, completing hands-on lab activities and/or completing written or lab-based assessments.
 Instructors provide one-on-one instruction to individual students as they work through these learning activities.

-The Industrial Trades department is open Monday through Thursday from 8:00 a.m. to 8:00 p.m., with each of the program labs open late two nights per week.
+KCC’s Industrial Trades Department is open from 8 a.m. to 8 p.m.
+Mondays through Thursdays, and each program lab is open late two nights per week.
 Students may attend at any time during these hours to work on their modules and learning activities at their own pace.
 Students may register for modules at any time during the semester and may take up to one year to complete those modules.

 All Industrial Trades modules are credit-based, which means students earn college credit for each module successfully completed.
 For every 24 hours of instruction, students earn one college credit hour.
-The credit hours and contact hours for each module are listed on the program outlines/cost sheets.
+Credit and contact hours for each module are listed on the program outlines/cost sheets available on the program Web pages linked above.
 Minimum credit requirements for certificates vary by program.
-A certificate is required for completion of an associate in applied science in Industrial Trades.
+A certificate is required for the completion of an Associate in Applied Science degree in Industrial Trades.

 Students may be granted credit for prior learning or work experience.
 Many Industrial Trades students have extensive knowledge and skills, which may be equivalent to the knowledge and skills taught at the RMTC.
 In these cases students may apply for prior experiential credit.
-Students should discuss all prior learning and experience with the RMTC program instructor prior to enrollment.
+Students should discuss all prior learning and experience with their RMTC program instructor prior to enrollment.